alidanapour/chip8_emulator/games/game1/README.md

 - Fixed major game-breaking bug (stack overflow)
 - Added randomized playing field
 - Added buzzer noise to destruction animation.
+- Player choice to play a new game no longer shows initial title screen, instead just a new score of 0 - 0.
 ![SpaceWars Title Screen](titlescreen.PNG)